exercism/docs/building/tracks/presentation.md

 These file are shared between all exercises:

 - `debug.md`: explains how a student that is coding in the browser can still do "debugging" (optional)
-- `help.md`: contains track-specific-wide instructions on how to get help (required)
+- `help.md`: contains track-specific instructions on how to get help (required)
 - `tests.md`: contains track-specific instructions on how to run the tests (required)

 See the [shared files documentation](/docs/building/tracks/shared-files) for more information.